An Open Source Data Contamination Report for Large Language Models: Introduction

 Contamination analysis therefore became a crucial part of reliable LLM evaluation to validate the results.
 However, existing contamination analysis is often conducted internally by LLM developers and often lacks transparency and completeness.
 For instance, OpenAI’s contamination study for GPT-4 \cite{openai2023gpt4} only covered the pre-training data and omitted later fine-tuning stages.
 Llama-2 \cite{touvron2023llama2} only reported contamination statistics for 2 of the 20+ benchmarks used in their evaluation.
 In addition, their implementation details of contamination identification remains unclear.
 Overall, existing internal contamination studies tend to lack sufficient transparency, with minimal sharing of comprehensive contamination measurements across all evaluation benchmarks, as well as training data details and code to reproduce the results.
 This prevents the wider research community from fully auditing the credibility of reported metrics and model capabilities.

-This paper presents an open contamination analysis of the LLaMA series models on popular multiple choice benchmarks, aiming to provide more comprehensive measurements and insights compared to limited existing studies.
-We analyse LLaMA versions 1 and 2 across scales including 7B, 13B, 30B, 65B, and 70B models.
-Six major multi-choice benchmarks are assessed: Winogrande \cite{sakaguchi2021winogrande}, AI2\_ARC \cite{Clark2018ThinkYH}, CommonsenseQA \cite{talmor2018commonsenseqa}, HellaSwag \cite{zellers2019hellaswag}, MMLU \cite{hendryckstest2021}, and C-Eval \cite{huang2023ceval}.
-Our methodology proceeds in four steps: First, we verify the presence of test examples in the LLaMA training data from Common Crawl\footnote{\url{https://commoncrawl.org/}} 2017-2020 \cite{touvron2023llama}.
-Next, we quantify the extent of overlapping for test samples in each benchmark dataset.
-We then examine model performance on the clean subsets and contaminated subsets to evaluate the impact of data contamination on evaluation.
-Finally, we discuss the effectiveness of existing contamination mitigation methods and compare our analysis to Llama-2's original contamination results.
+This paper presents an open contamination analysis for over 15 popular large language models on six common multiple-choice benchmarks, aiming to provide more comprehensive measurements and insights compared to limited existing studies.
+The analysis includes a range of foundation models such as LLaMA \cite{touvron2023llama}, Llama-2, Yi \cite{Yi}, Mistral \cite{jiang2023mistral}, Baichuan \cite{yang2023baichuan}, and Qwen \cite{bai2023qwen} across multiple model sizes (7B, 13B, 30B, 34B, 65B, 70B parameters) as well as instruct-tuned models built on these foundations like Llama-2 Chat and Mistral-Instruct.
+Six widely used multi-choice benchmarks are assessed: Winogrande \cite{sakaguchi2021winogrande}, AI2\_ARC \cite{Clark2018ThinkYH}, CommonsenseQA \cite{talmor2018commonsenseqa}, HellaSwag \cite{zellers2019hellaswag}, MMLU \cite{hendryckstest2021}, and C-Eval \cite{huang2023ceval}.
+Our methodology proceeds in four steps: first, we verify whether test examples appear in Common Crawl\footnote{\url{https://commoncrawl.org/}}, a popular large corpus often used in language model pre-training.
+If a test example is found verbatim in Common Crawl, it was very likely included in the pre-training phrase of language models, making it a "contaminated" sample.
+Based on the presence of test samples, we then categorise benchmarks into the clean set and contaminated set.
+Finally, we compare model performance on these subsets to assess the impact of data contamination on evaluation results.
+At the end of the paper, we compare our analysis to Llama-2's original contamination results and discuss the effectiveness of existing contamination mitigation methods.

-Our analysis reveals various levels of data contamination across benchmarks, ranging from 0.2\% to 8.7\% overlap with training data.
-Llama models demonstrate substantial score inflation on contaminated subsets, with models over 30B parameters gaining over 5\% higher accuracy versus clean data.
-Our analysis also reveals that contaminated samples only provided substantial benefits when over 60\% of the text overlapped verbatim with the training data.
+Our analysis reveals the following key findings: 1) we detect varying levels of data contamination across benchmarks, with 1\% to 45.8\% of examples showing verbatim overlap with Common Crawl; 2) by comparing the contamination degree between Common Crawl Dec 2020 to Oct 2023, we find data contamination grows rapidly through time; 3) data contamination does not necessarily lead to increased model performance: we found significant accuracy boosts of 14\% and 7\% on C-Eval and Hellaswag, but very little increase on MMLU; 4) we also find a tendency that larger models seems to obtain more advantages than smaller models from data contamination, perhaps due to the more powerful memorisation capacities of larger models; 5) finally, we show our results align well with Llama's original contamination reports, demonstrating the effectiveness of our method.